Marco935728/energy-aware-robotic-arm/journal/week1.md

 ## What confused me or didn't work
 I was expecting a more clear inverse relationship between distance and energy, but it appears that distance is not the main determinant for use of energy.
 ## Evidence

+## Evaluation of results
+Firstly I tested  various positions and different (x,y,z) coordinates, and what I found was correlation between energy and accuracy(distance_m).
+This interested me.Consequently,I decided to run  a better experiment where I isolated one axis and increased its distance systematically.